dngtuankiet/tinyqv-full-peripheral-template/docs/info.md

 The functionality of the ring generator is very similar to a **Linear Feedback Shift Register (LFSR)**.
 It is characterized by a polynomial, which determines the length of the ring generator and its feedback path.
 Initialized with a seed, the internal state of the ring generator iterates through a deterministic sequence—**like an LFSR, this can be used as a Pseudo-Random Number Generator (PRNG)**.
 For an $n$-state ring generator, the possible maximum-sequence length ($2^n-1$ states) depends on the chosen polynomial.
 The polynomials that enable the maximum-sequence are called primitive polynomials (for more details see [4]).

-The TRNG main idea is to exploit the sampled jitter edges from the XOR-latch cell to break the deterministic behavior of ring generator.
+The TRNG main idea is to exploit the sampled jitter edges from the XOR-latch cell to break the deterministic behavior of the ring generator.
 Based on this idea, the major design decisions will be:

 - What is the sufficient length of the ring generator?
 - How many entropy cell should be injected to the ring generator?